jessepav/lacygoill-wiki-backup/floating_point.md

     ↓
     10011100

-### How can you check these representations?
+### How to get back the numbers from these representations?

-Compute their expansion, but multiply the leftmost term with -1 instead of 1:
+Compute its expansion as usual, but multiply the leftmost term with -1 instead of 1:

                   v
     (11111111)₂ = -2^7 + 2^6 + 2^5 + 2^4 + 2^3 + 2^2 + 2^1 + 2^0